Sv443/ComputerCraft-Projects/Farms/SugarcaneFarm/README.md

 - The farm can be of any size, as long as it's a rectangle
 - The sugarcane can be in any pattern
+- After relogging in singleplayer or restarting the server the turtle will restart.
+  If it is in the middle of a harvesting cycle it will need to be manually broken and replaced on the refueling station.
+  This is also why you need to press enter to start the program every time.
 - The turtle will break every block in the farm above and including a height of 2 blocks, so make sure there are no blocks there you don't want broken
 - Make sure the entire row of the y axis that the barrels/chests are on is empty, as the turtle will move there to deposit the sugarcane
 - Always keep the refueling station stocked or the turtle will eventually get stuck in the middle of a harvesting cycle